444843-1 Bradenton-Palmetto Connector Project Development and Environment (PD&E) Study

 This process will help determine a viable preferred alternative from the three corridors from an engineering, environmental, and community perspective.

 The purpose of the project is to evaluate additional capacity and transportation demand across the Manatee River as part of the regional transportation system.
-Secondary needs of the project are to enhance safety and multi-modal interrelationships.
 The need for the proposed project is based on the following criteria:

 - Increase roadway capacity